Frequently Asked Questions

 The report is sent after the X-ray and lab tests are uploaded.
-This happens less than two weeks after you have the X-ray (on the average one week).
-The lab tests have to be complete as well but those results come back before the X-ray.
-The time can be longer than two weeks if X-ray or lab tests are abnormal.
+This normally happens by 10 days after the doctor's appointment.
+The time can be longer if X-ray or lab tests are abnormal.
 We send the reports electronically to the government doctors using the eMedical system.

 What happens if the government doctors want further information?. . .